Design & Merchandising

 DSMR 316 Media Merchandising II 3.0 Credits

-Media Merchandising II is a continuation of Media Merchandising I, where critical decisions with regard to informational articles, interviews, photography, graphic design, interactive media and paid advertisement are completed.
-The end result is the D & M Magazine, a distributable product with actual marketing potential.
+Media Merchandising II is a continuation of Media Merchandising I, where students learn to engage in strategic decision making related to digital content such as, informational articles, interviews, photography, graphic design, social media, interactive media and paid advertisement.
+The results of the student’s learning process is a premier fashion lifestyle digital publication.

 Repeat Status: Can be repeated 1 times for 6 credits